justdanallen/winstons-light-off/README.md

 4. Look at adding npm package 'ping' (done)
 5. Add status monitoring to FB for PI and Wemo (done)
 6. Add webhook for installing new SW
-7. Load to pie
+7. Load to pie (done)
 8. Upload repo to GitHub

-Add queue to make sure FB commands get implemented
+Add queue to make sure FB commands get implemented?